 Bayer: Welly, an AI coach and fitness app

-Our qualitative and quantitative studies showed that even when people have access to their health metrics like sleep patterns, heart rate, or blood pressure through wearables, they aren’t quite sure what to do with that information.
+Idean designers and strategists wanted to understand how millennials are managing stress today.
+Our qualitative and quantitative studies showed that even when people have access to their health metrics like sleep patterns, heart rate, or blood pressure, they aren’t quite sure what to do with that information.
 Additionally, most good intentions to cope with stress and be physically fit tend to fizzle out quickly.

 We further asked: How might we enable millennials to cope with stress in positive ways?
 How might we empower them to include physical and mental self-care as part of their daily lives to sustain them in the long run?

-Specifically geared towards millennials, we conceptualized Welly, a digital AI coach.
-Welly derives data from your wearables and smart sensors.
-It gives you a cohesive view of your health conditions, stress indicators, and provides timely, actionable insights, and recommendations.
+Geared toward millennials, we conceptualized Welly, a digital AI coach.
+Welly analyzes a user’s health metrics from all their wearables, smart sensors, and smartphones, gives them a cohesive view of their health conditions and stress indicators, and offers personalized recommendations.

 Welly stands apart from other healthcare apps, because:

-- It allows you to view your health metrics like sleep, calm, and activity in one place, without switching across various apps.
+- It allows you to view your health metrics like sleep, calm, and activity in one place, without switching across various apps

 - Machine learning algorithms analyze data gathered from users’ wearables and mobile devices.
-Over time, these algorithms offer deeper, inter-dependent, and personalized health insights to the user.
+Over time, these algorithms offer deeper, interdependent, and personalized health insights to the user

 From app to business strategy